-I am an Assistant Professor at Simon Fraser University’s School of Communication.
-Previously, I was a Mellon Postdoctoral Fellow in the Humanities at MIT (Comparative Media Studies/Writing).
+I am an Assistant Professor of Communication at Simon Fraser University.
+Before that, I was a Mellon Postdoctoral Fellow in the Humanities at MIT’s Comparative Media Studies/Writing department.

-My work examines how new media and its data become invested with ideals of precision, objectivity and truth – especially through aesthetic, speculative, and otherwise apparently non-rational means.
-I attempt critical, historically informed diagnoses of the contemporary faith in “raw” data, sensing machines, and algorithmic decision-making, and of their public promotion as the next great leap towards objective knowledge.
+My work asks how new media and its data become invested with ideals of precision, objectivity and truth – especially through aesthetic, speculative, and otherwise apparently non-rational means.
+I analyse the contemporary faith in “raw” data, sensing machines, and algorithmic decision-making, and of their public promotion as the next great leap towards objective knowledge.

-My research has been published in journals such as Surveillance & Society and First Monday, and presented in invited lectures at academic and art institutions including MIT (audio available here, 45 mins), Copenhagen Business School, CCA Wattis Institute for Contemporary Arts (audio available here, 40 mins), and IKKM Bauhaus-Universität Weimar.
+My research has been published in journals such as Surveillance & Society and First Monday, and presented at academic and art institutions including MIT (audio available here, 45 mins), Copenhagen Business School, CCA Wattis Institute for Contemporary Arts (audio available here, 40 mins), and IKKM Bauhaus-Universität Weimar.

-For media interviews and other inquiries, I can be reached at sun_ha [at] sfu.ca.
+For media interviews and other inquiries, please contact me via sun_ha [at] sfu.ca.